fortify/github-action/README.md

 * Optionally wait for the scan to complete
 * Optionally export scan results to the GitHub Code Scanning dashboard

-Before running this action, please ensure that the appropriate release has been created on FoD and has been configured for SAST scans.
-Future versions of this action may add support for automating app/release creation and scan setup.
-If open source scanning has been enabled in the FoD SAST scan configuration, be sure to pass the `-oss` option through the `EXTRA_PACKAGE_OPTS` environment variable.

 <!-- START-INCLUDE:action-prerequisites.md -->